SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### fetch

+the Fetch API features fetch() as its main method
-fetch is the new, modern method to fetch data via the interfet after a site has loaded. fetch(<resource-to-get>, [<options-object>]) fetch() returns a Promise which itself resoves to a `Response` Response
+The Fetch API is the new, modern method to fetch data via the interfet after a site has loaded. fetch(<resource-to-get>, [<options-object>]) fetch() returns a Promise which itself resoves to a `Response` Response
 .json()|return promise with contents of response as parsed json

+Node doesn't have the Fetch API natively, but you can install it via a package, and Next.js polyfills it automatically

 ## CSS